Observation of Nonlocality Sharing among Three Observers with One Entangled Pair via Optimal Weak Measurement

-{\it Disturbance and information gain in weak measurements.} As one of the foundations of quantum theory, the measurement postulate states that upon measurement, a quantum system will collapse into one of its eigenstates, with the probability determined by the Born rule.
+As one of the foundations of quantum theory, the measurement postulate states that upon measurement, a quantum system will collapses into one of its eigenstates, with the probability determined by the Born rule.
 While this type of strong measurement, which is projective and irreversible, obtains the maximum information about a system, it also completely destroys the system after the measurement.
-Weak measurements \cite{note}, however, can be used to extract less information about a system with smaller disturbance, and, over the past decades, have been shown to be a powerful method in signal amplification \cite{Hosten, Dixon, Xu}, state tomography \cite{Lundeen, lundeen} and in solving quantum paradoxes \cite{Botero}.
-In contrast to strong projective measurements, weak measurements are non-destructive and can retain some original properties of the measured system, e.g., coherence and entanglement.
-Because the entanglement is not completely destroyed by weak measurements, a particle that has been measured with intermediate strength can still be entangled with other particles, and therefore, shared nonlocality among multiple observers is possible.
+Weak measurement, i.e., the coupling between the system and the probe is weak, however, can be used to extract less information about the system with smaller disturbance.
+It should be noted that this kind of weak disturbance measurement combined with post-selection usually refers to weak measurement\cite{Aharonov}, which has been shown to be a powerful method in signal amplification \cite{Hosten, Dixon, Xu}, state tomography \cite{Lundeen, lundeen} and in solving quantum paradoxes \cite{Botero} over the past decades.
+Hereafter, we follow the definition in \cite{silva} where weak measurement just refers to the measurement with intermediate coupling strength between the system and the probe.
+In contrast to strong projective measurement, weak measurement is non-destructive and retains some original properties of the measured system, e.g., coherence and entanglement.
+Because the entanglement is not completely destroyed by weak measurement, a particle that has been measured with intermediate strength can still be entangled with other particles, and therefore, shares nonlocality among multiple observers is possible.